rufusmbrown/rufusmbrown.github.io/docs/posts/PE-Structure-and-File-Mapping.md

 | 116000          |    1000         | 116000  |		1000		|
 | 117000          |   0         | 117000  |		0		|

-Checking the Imports section again in PE-Bear provides us with a complete and non-corrupted entries meaning the PE file is correctly aligned.
+Checking the Imports section again in PE-Bear provides us with complete and non-corrupted entries meaning the PE file is correctly aligned.